yagrawl/scribbles/content/posts/2019-05-20-dark-mode-in-react-using-scss.md

 react app.

-The end goal is to add a dark mode button component which can be added anywhere in the project which on click switches to dark mode and back.
+The end goal is to add a dark mode button component which can be added anywhere in the reach application which then on click switches it to dark mode and back.
 It also keeps track of a users' preference using `localStorage` - so if a user returns to the website using the same browser, the previously selected mode will directly be applied.

 Let's get started.